 The Carnival is the most popular and animated annual festival in Guadeloupe Archipelago.
 During a couple of months from the Epiphany (the first Sunday of January) until the Ash Wednesday, there is an explosive period of cheerfulness.

-Originally, the Carnival in Guadeloupe Archipelago has religious influence.
-Indeed, this season allowed Christians to celebrate and eat meat before Lent.
+Initially, the Carnival in Guadeloupe Archipelago has religious influences.
+As a matter of fact, this season allows Christians to celebrate and eat meat before Lent.
 Lent is a forty day period of fast, abstinence and privation before Easter.

-Nowadays, Carnival in Guadeloupe Archipelago is most a cultural and festive event that typically involves a public celebration or parade in the streets.
-Members of the multiple bands are usually wearing colorful costumes and dance on swinging and live music.
+Nowadays, Carnival in Guadeloupe Archipelago is most a cultural and festive event that typically involves parades in the streets as well as numerous public celebrations.
+Members of multiple bands are usually wearing colourful costumes and are dancing on swinging and live music.

 There are four categories of Carnival bands in Guadeloupe Archipelago:

-Every Sunday, from the Epiphany to the Saturday before the Wednesday Ash, street parades are held in various townships.
+Every Sunday, from the Epiphany to the Saturday before the Wednesday Ash, there are multiple street parades in various townships.

 Some pictures of the night parade in Basse-Terre Township